csabapalfi/container-camp-ldn-2015/README.md

 when it makes sense to run 2 container on the same host pods have labels e.g version and type: e.g service type
-Replication controller makes sure expected state is maintained per label
+Replication controller makes sure expected state is maintained per label - (X replicates of pods)

 Google Container Engine: hosted kubernetes, no need to worry about master HA